antoniomesquita09/spotify-login-bridge/README.md

 The Spotifood-bridge is also deployed to help users to login on Spotifood, the URL is:
 [https://login-bridge.herokuapp.com/](https://login-bridge.herokuapp.com/)<br />

-And for your best experience you wont't see that URL during your navigation in Spotifood 😋.
+And for your best experience you won't see that URL during your navigation in Spotifood 😋.

 Author: Antonio Mesquita Junior<br />
 Hope you enjoy ☺️